Gabbie Hanna: Personal life

-Hanna identifies as a Christian, which has inspired many of her songs and poems.

-She has spoken openly about her struggles with mental illness, including OCD, ADHD, anxiety, and bipolar disorder.
+Hanna has spoken about having OCD, ADHD, anxiety, and bipolar disorder.

 Hanna took a social media hiatus from February 2023 to March 2024.
 She made her first public appearance since the break in July 2023, joining American rapper Prince EA on his podcast Sauna Sessions, where she cited mental health issues as her reason for stepping away from the public eye.
 Amid her social media disappearance, she has since re-emerged as a YMCA fitness instructor in her hometown of New Castle, Pennsylvania.
+She married Robbie Kroner on May 25, 2025.